 If you’ve been following our blog posts, then you’d agree that diamonds are amazing.
 To be able to wear them as jewelry to signify life’s most important events and celebrations is a privilege.
 Today, more than ever before, diamonds represent a privilege no longer reserved for royalty, elite, and affluent consumers.
 The availability and variety of diamonds and gemstones today is astonishing.
-Thanks to the internet’s ease of access, in many ways, our “millennial” generation has grown accustomed to all sorts of options when shopping.
-One option that I appreciate the most is transparency.
-Like you, I want to know all that I can before I make a decision; if there’s a better value proposition out there, I want to know about it.
-Just being a “diamond” isn’t good enough anymore, we want to know where it came from, if it’s certified by a reputable Gemological laboratory, if the price is fair, and what sort of recourse we have in terms of future value.
-Since you're here, you probably also want to know if it has any ethical implications.
-As lab-grown diamonds are truly conflict-free, they are an amazing choice for the conscious consumer.
-But what about their history?
-Let's take a look at where it all began.
+Thanks to the internet’s ease of access, in many ways, our “millennial” generation has grown accustomed to all sorts of options when shopping, one that I appreciate the most is transparency.
+Like you, I want to know all that I can before I make a decision, if there’s a better value proposition out there, I want to know about it.
+Just being a “diamond” isn’t good enough anymore, we want to know where it came from, if it’s certified by a reputable Gemological laboratory, and, based on the market, if the price is fair.

 Gem quality lab-grown diamonds have been commercially available since the late 1980’s.
-Not until recently did their quality and price in terms of the 4 C’s (Color, Clarity, Cut, & Carat Weight) improve.
-It’s not uncommon to save up to 40% on a lab-grown diamond when compared side-by-side to its mined counterpart.
-Today, we consumers have many options at our fingertips, allowing us to choose which diamond or colored gemstone will be the best match for our lifestyle, budget and personal taste.
+Not until recently, did their quality and price in terms of the 4 C’s (Color, Clarity, Cut, & Carat Weight) improve.
+It’s not uncommon to save up to 40% on a lab-grown diamond when compared side-by-side to it’s mined counterpart.

 Sign up to get the latest on sales, new releases and more …